 So here's the but.
 We're still our own person.
-In fact, you could argue that we can give our best care, if we remember and honour the fact that we are our own person, with our own dreams and aspirations.
-Yes, things may have changed, yes the path and landscape may look different, but pausing to look at ourselves, 'what we're doing', and perhaps more importantly 'what we're not doing', is valuable.
-We're talking 'comfort zones'!!!
+In fact, we could argue that we can give our best care, if we remember and honour the fact that we are our own person, with our own dreams and aspirations.
+Yes, things may have changed, yes the path and landscape may look different, but pausing to look at ourselves, "what we're doing", and perhaps more importantly "what we're not doing", is valuable.
+We're talking 'comfort zones'!

 We can easily pop ourselves in a safe little box.
 Same routines, same faces.
 Same comfortable things.

 I don't know about you, but in the past, I've sometimes felt like life was passing me by.
 Where had all the bravery of my early twenties gone?

 We're brave for the people we care for.
 We advocate for them, go to appeals for them, learn and deliver new therapies for them, become nurses for them, and even go to tribunal for them!
 All things that were probably outside our comfort zones.
 All things that were worth being brave for.

 Imagine if we hadn't stepped out of our comfort zones to do these things.